benetech/wp-youtube-lyte/readme.txt

 `if(function_exists('lyte_parse')) { echo lyte_parse($video); }`
 and you're good to go!

+= Does WP YouTube Lyte work with Infinite Scroll? = Starting from version 1.1.0 it does; in [Infinite Scroll](http://wordpress.org/extend/plugins/infinite-scroll/)'s configuration you just have to add "lyte()" in the  "Javascript to be called after the next posts are fetched"-box.

+= Can I still integrate with YouTube's JS API? =
+This was added as a beta feature in version 1.1.0; add ?enablejsapi=1 to the httpv URL.
+WP YouTube Lyte will pick this up, and add ?enablejsapi=1&origin=<hostname-of-blog> to the URL of the iFrame with the iFrame id being set to iF_<youtube-video-id>.
+As soon as your visitors plays the video, you should be able to hook up with the video.

 = Any bugs/ issues should I know about? =
 * The playlist-player currently does not work on iPad or iPhone, this is a known limitation of Youtube's playlist player and [is on the todo-list to get fixed](http://groups.google.com/group/youtube-api-gdata/browse_frm/thread/adbec924f43688e5#)
 * The new YouTube embed-code doesn't look great when using WP YouTube Lyte widgets in your sidebar.
 This is because YouTube's embedded player doesn't scale well for small sizes, this is something that YouTube should (and hopefully will) fix at a later stage.
 * Having the same YouTube-video on one page can cause WP YouTube Lyte to malfunction (as the YouTube id is used as the div's id in the DOM, and DOM id's are supposed to be unique)
 * As youtube-nocookie.com does not serve the HTML5-player, WP YouTube Lyte uses the youtube.com domain (which provides less privacy), but as soon as youtube-nocookie.com serves HTML5-video, this will become the default domain for WP YouTube Lyte again.
+* When using the Firefox plugin Karma Blocker, the [video isn't visible when clicking "play", with a warning message being shown instead](http://blog.futtta.be/?p=7584).
+This is expected behavior and should be solved by tweaking Karma Blocker's configuration.

-= I found a bug/ I would like a feature to be added! =
-* Just tell me, I like the feedback!
+= I found a bug/ I would like a feature to be added! = Just tell me, I like the feedback!
 Use the [Contact-page on my blog](http://blog.futtta.be/contact/), [leave a comment in a post about wp-youtube-lyte](http://blog.futtta.be/tag/wp-youtube-lyte/) or [create a new topic on the wordpress.org forum](http://wordpress.org/tags/wp-youtube-lyte?forum_id=10#postform).

 = How you can help =
 * Tell me about bugs you think you've found and if you can't find any, [confirm it works with your version of WP on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)
 * Ask me for a feature you would like to see added
 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

-== Screenshots ==

-1. This is the administration-page of WP YouTube Lyte.

 == Changelog ==

+= 1.1.0 =
+* updated LYTE-player UI: larger display of preview image, changed look of title placeholder, updated controls image
+* new: added support for "Infinite Scroll" as proposed by ["der Tuxman"](http://tuxproject.de/blog) and [Olivier](http://www.wwebsolution.com/hemisphere)
+* new: added beta-support for YouTube's JS API as requested by Yun
+* performance: remove double DOM-lookups in javascript, hat tip Yun
+* annoyance-avoidance: check for "Karma Blocker" addon and warn, based on feedback from [Leona](http://www.tinuum.net/)
+* translation: added Romanian, thanks to Alexander and [Web Hosting Geeks](http://webhostinggeeks.com/)
+* bugfix: 2nd video with start or showinfo parameters inherited the ones from the 1st one as well as reported by Josh D
+* bugfix: marked lyte img border css as !important
+* bugfix: moved inline javascript (for each lyte-div) to the footer of the page to solve conflict with some jQuery plugins in MSIE as reported by Yun
+* bugfix: set autohide to false for audio-only embeds

 = 1.0.0 =
 * new: also works on (manual) excerpts; just add a httpv link to the "excerpt" field on the post/page admin (based on feedback from [Ruben@tuttingegneri](http://www.tuttingegneri.com))